 Cover Letter Tips for Animal Careers

-- Point out transferable skills if you are seeking to change careers.
-For example, significant experience in grooming and training in the equine industry would give you real-world experience and an extensive network of contacts that you could bring to an equine pharmaceutical sales position.
+Point out transferable skills if you are seeking to change careers.
+For example, significant experience in grooming and training in the canine or equine industry would give you real-world experience and an extensive network of contacts that you could bring to a position.